fairwood/DecentralandUnityPlugin/README.md

 ## Exporter Guide

-First, you have to create a Unity project, better empty.
+First, create a Unity project, better empty.

 Then drag the .unitypackage file into Unity or use "Import Assets.." in Unity.
 That will extract all assets into your Unity project.